brandur/sorg/content/fragments/gadgets-and-chains.md

 ---
-title: "Depickling, Gadgets, and Chains: The Class of Exploit That Unraveled Equifax"
+title: "Depickling, gadgets, and chains: The class of exploit that unraveled Equifax"
 published_at: 2017-09-10T19:42:06Z
 hook: How unsafe deserialization leads to arbitrary code execution.